 Welcome to the Department of Islamic-Religious Studies (DIRS)

 The Department Islamic-Religious Studies (DIRS) is the youngest department of the Faculty of Humanities, Social Sciences, and Theology and was opened on September 27, 2012.
 Funded by the Federal Ministry of Education and Research, DIRS represents the imparting of pluralistic theological traditions in Islam and provides students with profound knowledge on Islamic religion.
 With their character, biography, and interests, the researchers working at DIRS contribute to this department and enable the transmission of diverse Islamic teachings of theology and norms as well as mystical, ethical, and philosophical traditions.

 Here you will find the abstract.

-The Department Islamic-Religious Studies welcomes all international students and organizes a introduction week with a welcome meeting at the department and a get-together with students and staff.
-Also, the department organizes guided a guided library tour in English and a tour including important st...
+The Department of Islamic-Religious Studies welcomes all international students by organizing an introduction week with a Welcome Meeting at the department and a get-together with students and staff.
+The department will also organize a guided library tour in English, and a tour highlighting importan...

 Lecture Series - Islamic Thought and Modern Society